* Top retail chains report Nov. same-store sales Dec. 2-3

 To get a clearer picture of how holiday sales are faring, analysts said they are waiting for retailers to release their own sales figures on Wednesday and Thursday.

 "This November, (same-store) sales are going to be incredibly important to gauge the state of consumer spending, and thus fourth-quarter earnings and stock trajectory, and it's also an important statement about the economic recovery," said Deutsche Bank analyst Bill Dreher.

 Last November, same-stores sales fell 7.8 percent, the worst decline since Thomson Reuters began tracking such figures in 2000.
 Shoppers, panicked by a financial crisis that wiped out retirement accounts and credit limits, slammed shut their wallets.
 Retailers were forced to slash prices, undermining profits in the year-end fourth quarter.

 This year, analysts got more bullish on prospects for November as customer traffic picked up closer to Thanksgiving Day on Nov.
 26, according to Jharonne Martis, director of consumer research for Thomson Reuters.

-While many large retailers including Costco Wholesale Corp (COST.O), Target Corp (TGT.N) and Kohl's Corp (KSS.N) will release sales figures on Thursday, the data will lack results from key holiday retailers -- including Wal-Mart, Best Buy Co Inc (BBY.N) and Amazon.com (AMZN.O).
+But while many large retailers including Costco Wholesale Corp (COST.O), Target Corp (TGT.N) and Kohl's Corp (KSS.N) will release sales figures on Thursday, the data will lack results from key holiday retailers -- including Wal-Mart, Best Buy Co Inc (BBY.N) and Amazon.com Inc (AMZN.O).